Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Compare personal loans

 You might be able to negotiate down your rates and terms if your credit score has improved significantly since you first borrowed.
 But there are other ways to get a better deal that might take less effort, like refinancing.
-You can learn more about your options by checking out our guide to personal loans.
+Learn more about your options by checking out our guide to personal loans.

 Frequently asked questions